 Anxiety affects us all.
 Whether your anxiety is something you live with every day, feel it here and there, or have obvious triggers, it's something we all experience.

 As an anxious person myself, I used to think some people must never feel that pang of anxiety as severe as I always have.
 But, over the years, I've come to realize that anxiety affects everybody differently.
 It looks different in everybody, and everybody's triggers are unique to them.
-Some, like me, are most anxious in social situations, while others may be a social butterfly but find anxiety creeping up on them when they have to drive or fly.
-Some fear death, losing loved ones, heights, speaking in public or travelling.
+Some, like me, are most anxious in social situations, while others may find anxiety creeping up on them when they have to drive or fly.
+Some fear losing loved ones, heights, speaking in public or travelling.

 Finally, in high school, I was introduced to yoga.
 This was a life-changer for me.
 Yoga has helped me immensely in managing my anxiety.
 It's not that I don't feel it anymore, I sure as heck do!
 But, yoga taught me about breathwork, mindfulness and how much movement can help.